rjdirisio/GSPA_DMC/docs/index.md

-From this run, you will get three files: `res_dir/assignments.txt`, `res_dir/nms.npy`, and `res_dir/trans_mat.npy`, which correspond to a list of the the linear combinations of mass-weighted internal coordinates that compose the q coordinates, the q coordinates themselves, and then transformation matrix that takes you from modified internals (r-<r>) to q coordinates.
+From this run, you will get three files: `res_dir/assignments.txt`, `res_dir/nms.npy`, and `res_dir/trans_mat.npy`, which correspond to a list of the the linear combinations of mass-weighted internal coordinates that compose the q coordinates, the q coordinates themselves, and then transformation matrix that takes you from modified internals (r-avg(r)) to q coordinates.

 The q coordinate file is the only essential file for the rest of the code, but the assignments are there to see if the q coordinates are coming out clean.